 Mark was one of the top advertising planners in the UK, back in the 1990s when the British still had the best advertising in the world (thanks in no small part to the advertising planner system that they pretty much invented).

-Mark has spent the last decade telling people all about Herd behavior, i.e. we’re primates, ergo like the apes, we’re hyper-social creatures, ergo most of our behavior is heavily group-foucused, in spite of our rugged-indvidualist pretentions.
+Mark has spent the last decade telling people all about Herd behavior, i.e. we’re primates, ergo like the apes, we’re hyper-social creatures, ergo most of our behavior is heavily group-focused, in spite of our rugged-individualist pretentions.

-In a nutshell, this means if you want me, a group-orinetated primate to buy your product, the best way to do that is not to sell to me, but to sell to my fellow-primate friends first.
+In a nutshell, this means if you want me, a group-orientated primate to buy your product, the best way to do that is not to sell to me but to sell to my fellow-primate friends first.

-It also explains the FOMO phenomeon (“Fear Of Missing Out”), which makes us do everything from buying fancy houses and ctars we can’t afford, moving to jobs and cities that don’t suit us, and taking nonstop selfies of us leading “incredible” lives.
+It also explains the FOMO phenomenon (“Fear Of Missing Out”), which makes us do everything from buying fancy houses and cars we can’t afford, moving to jobs and cities that don’t suit us and taking nonstop selfies of us leading “incredible” lives.

 No, we’re not sheep; we’re primates.
-Yes, we are trying to keep up with the Jones’, wheter we like it or not.
+Yes, we are trying to keep up with the Joneses, whether we like it or not.
 Human beings will ALWAYS copy what they perceive to be successful behavior.
 And when we can’t do so for whatever reason, it causes us great social anxiety.

 And that, my friends, is how marketing (and corporate culture change) really works.
 So now you know.

 [Bonus link: “Ten Questions For Mark Earls”: An interview I did with Mark Earls back in 2008, where he explains his ideas much better than I ever could.]